zicaiw625/tracking-guardian/docs/PCD_REVIEW_PACKAGE.md

 - [x] Data retention configurable and enforced

 ### PCD-Specific
-- [x] PII is NEVER stored in plaintext
+- [x] PII is NEVER collected (privacy-first design)
-- [x] PII is hashed before transmission to ad platforms
+- [x] No email, phone, or address is sent to ad platforms
-- [x] Consent is verified before PII processing
+- [x] Consent is verified before any conversion data processing
-- [x] Audit logging for all PII access
+- [x] Audit logging for all data access

 ### Documentation
 - [x] COMPLIANCE.md updated